mearashadowfax/OpenStove/src/content/recipes/chicken-ragout-fried-drumsticks.md

       - quantity: "1"
         name: "tablespoon lemon juice"

-recipeNotes: [
+recipeNotes:
-  "Feel free to customize the spices and herbs used in both the fried chicken and the ragout according to your taste preferences.", "You can add other vegetables to the ragout, such as carrots, mushrooms, or zucchini, for extra flavor and nutrition.", "If you prefer boneless chicken thighs, they can be used instead of chicken drumsticks for frying.", "For a thicker sauce in the ragout, you can mix a tablespoon of cornstarch with a bit of water and add it to the simmering sauce to thicken.", "This dish pairs well with crusty bread or fluffy rice to soak up the flavorful sauce.", "Leftovers can be stored in an airtight container in the refrigerator for up to 3 days."
+  [
-]
+    "Feel free to customize the spices and herbs used in both the fried chicken and the ragout according to your taste preferences.", "You can add other vegetables to the ragout, such as carrots, mushrooms, or zucchini, for extra flavor and nutrition.", "If you prefer boneless chicken thighs, they can be used instead of chicken drumsticks for frying.", "For a thicker sauce in the ragout, you can mix a tablespoon of cornstarch with a bit of water and add it to the simmering sauce to thicken.", "This dish pairs well with crusty bread or fluffy rice to soak up the flavorful sauce.", "Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.", ]

 tags: ["chicken", "ragout", "vegetables"]